QMonkey/monkey-tmux/README.md

 ```

 The first terminal creates the `main` session and triggers continuum
 auto-restore.
-Subsequent terminals attach to `main` and automatically
+Subsequent terminals create a new grouped session sharing
-open a new window — each terminal gets its own workspace while sharing
+`main`'s windows, then open a fresh window — each terminal has independent
-the same session (windows and panes are mirrored across terminals).
+window/pane navigation while sharing the same session windows.

 **Independent sessions**: